Who We Are

 John Baehr joined the board of Rochester Classical Academy shortly after its inception.
 He and his wife have been in Rochester since 2015.
 Mr. Baehr brings a long history of Christian education, both as a student throughout his school years and as a prior board member on two Christian school boards.
 He and his wife have four children and three grandchildren.
 Mr. Baehr is a retired teacher and his wife is a physician in Rochester.
 They attend Grace Road Church in Rochester.

 Mary Delmastro has taught art history at several local colleges for over ten years, including Brockport, RIT, and Finger Lakes Community College, where she is currently an Assistant Professor.
-She holds a bachelors from the University of Rochester in Mechanical Engineering and a Masters of Art History through the Syracuse University’s program of Renaissance Art in Florence, Italy.
+She holds a Bachelor of Science in Mechanical Engineering from the University of Rochester and a Master of Arts in Art History through Syracuse University’s program of Renaissance art in Florence, Italy.
 She also regularly teaches at the Memorial Art Gallery, developing courses for the Creative Workshops and giving lectures for the Docent Education Program.
 She, her husband, and their two young children attend The Well.